Swap Dynamics in Single-Peaked Housing Markets: Related works

 Following this line of work, we assume single-peaked preferences in this paper.
 This domain of preferences has been introduced by \cite{black1948rationale} and \cite{arrow1951social}.
-It has been more specifically studied in voting theory and now is a very common domain of preferences \citep{moulin1991axioms,elkind2017structured}.
-Numerous works have used single-peaked preferences in the context of fair division. \cite{sprumont1991division} for instance characterized the \emph{uniform allocation rule}, the unique strategy-proof, efficient and anonymous allocation procedure with single-peaked preferences and divisible resources.
-More recently, \cite{hougaard2014assigning} extended this research area to indivisible resources and considered the problem of assigning objects to a line under single-peaked preferences.
+Initially motivated in voting contexts, it is now a well studied domain of preferences \citep{moulin1991axioms,elkind2017structured}.
+Numerous works have explored single-peaked preferences in the context of fair division. \cite{sprumont1991division} for instance characterized the \emph{uniform allocation rule}, the unique strategy-proof, efficient and anonymous allocation procedure with single-peaked preferences and divisible resources. \cite{kasajima2013probabilistic} investigated probabilistic allocation of indivisible resources with single-peaked preferences.
+More recently, \cite{hougaard2014assigning} extended this research area to indivisible resources and considered the problem of assigning agents to a line under single-peaked preferences.
+On the empirical side, it is not clear wether single-peaked preferences can be observed in real-life scenarios, as mentioned in \cite{Puppe}.
+On the one hand, \cite{spector2000rational}, \cite{demarzo2003persuasion} and \cite{list2013deliberation} argue that interactions between the agents lead towards single-peaked preferences.
+On the other hand, \cite{egan2014something} shows that political preferences might be double-peaked (and not single-peaked) when it comes to some polarizing topics.